SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/02-SOLID-Principles.md

 Introduced by Barbara Liskov in 1987, the **Liskov substitution principle** states that **child classes** should **never break** the **parent class' type definitions**.

-In simple terms, derived types must be **completely substitutable** for their base types.
+In simple terms, derived types have to be **completely substitutable** for their base types.

 Derived classes that follow this rule only **extend** the functionality of the base class.